-The standard metric used as a key performance indicator (KPI) within the post-secondary education sector is building area (m2).
-However, this alone only paints part of the picture and to provide a metric which can be related to by all levels of the organization, full-time equivalent students are also analyzed in Table 4.
+The standard metric used as a key performance indicator (KPI) within the post secondary education sector is the building area (m2).
+However, this alone only paints part of the picture and provides a metric that can be related to all levels of the organization; full-time equivalent (FTE) students are also analyzed in Table 4.